home-assistant/home-assistant.io/source/_integrations/openuv.markdown

 ha_integration_type: service
 ---

-The `openuv` integration displays UV and Ozone data from [openuv.io](https://www.openuv.io/).
+The OpenUV integration displays UV and Ozone data from [openuv.io](https://www.openuv.io/).

 <div class='note warning'>
-The guidelines within this documentation constitute estimates and are intended to help informed decision making.
-They should not replace analysis, advice or diagnosis from a trained medical professional.
+The guidelines within this documentation constitute estimates which are intended to help informed decision making.
+They should not replace analysis, advice, or diagnosis from a trained medical professional.
 </div>

 ## Generating an API Key

-To generate an API key, simply log in at [the OpenUV website](https://www.openuv.io/).
+To generate an API key, log in at [the OpenUV website](https://www.openuv.io/).

 {% include integrations/config_flow.md %}